CALL US phone icon 0171-4081962 phone icon 98962-77713

 • November Festivals:-

-• • Guru Nanak Jayanti – It marks the birth of Guru Nanak, the founder of Sikhism.
+• b.)
+Guru Nanak Jayanti – It marks the birth of Guru Nanak, the founder of Sikhism.
 On this day special Langar is organized while singing hymns and offering prayers.

 • December Festivals:-

-• • Christmas – On this day Jesus Christ was born thus to celebrate this eve people decorate Christmas trees, visit churches for prayers, and exchange gifts.
+• a.)
+Christmas – On this day Jesus Christ was born thus to celebrate this eve people decorate Christmas trees, visit churches for prayers, and exchange gifts.

 FAQs